dvjcodec/SCG-ECU-2.0-STM32F407-8x8/README.md

 ## Pinout
 Pinout on my blog --> https://seasidecustoms.blogspot.com/p/scg-ecu-20.html

+## Board production
+Some part are missing in JLCPCB file, because not available in JLCPCB catalogue.
+Part's number/value U can find on schematic.
+Mosfet's, MAX9926 available in Mouser.
+Correct part placement in part_placement.png file

 ## JLCPCB production
 All nececery files to manufacture this board in JLCPCB available in this Git